dougeby/IntuneDocs/intune/compliance-policy-monitor.md

   - Learn more about [Actions for noncompliant devices](actions-for-noncompliance.md).

 - **Not evaluated**: An initial state for newly enrolled devices.
-Or, devices that aren't assigned compliance policy and don't have a trigger to check for compliance.
+Some other possible reasons for this state are devices that aren't assigned compliance policy and don't have a trigger to check for compliance, devices that have not checked in since the compliance policy was last updated, devices not associated to a specifc user, and devices enrolled with a DEM account.

 - **Not-compliant:** The device failed to apply one or more device compliance policy settings.
 Or, the user hasn’t complied with the policies.